mathbiol/subClassOf/README.md

   ocm:2000
 }
 ```
-Therefore, let's define stefansCar by reference
+Therefore, we can define <i>stefansCar</i> by reference, as is customary in using [the Web as a global data space](http://linkeddatabook.com/):

 ```javascript
 stefansCar = "https://www.googledrive.com/host/0BwwZEXS3GesiTjlHSmlOcEJaeDA/subClassOf/StefansCar.json"
 ```

-So we should now be able to define hongGeesCar, which we hear is blue, by having all other types migrate from Stefan's car:
+So we should now be able to define <i>hongGeesCar</i>, which we hear is blue, by having all other types migrate from Stefan's car:

 ```javascript
 hongGeesCar = {color:"blue"}
 hongGeesCar.subClassOf(stefansCar)
 ```

-This will take a second or two to dereference the remote prototype and import the new attributes, reporting that HongGee's car is
+This will take a second or two to dereference the remote prototype and import the new attributes, reporting that HongGee's car, while remaining blue, is also:

 ```javascript
 {